exercism/v3/languages/csharp/docs/examples/new-concept-exercise-arrays.md

 - Arrays have a fixed length.
 No complexity in adding or removing elements.
 - Arrays have a simple shorthand syntax.
 No need to understand how constructors work to define an array.

-## Things to teach
+## Learning objectives

-- The existence of the `Array` type.
+- Know of the existence of the `Array` type.
-- Defining an array.
+- Know how to define an array.
-- Accessing elements in an array by index.
+- Know how to access elements in an array by index.
-- Iterating over elements in an array.
+- Know how to iterate over elements in an array.
-- Basic array functions (like finding the index of an element in an array).
+- Know some basic array functions (like finding the index of an element in an array).

-## Things not to teach
+## Out of scope

 - Multi-dimensional/jagged arrays.
 - Memory and performance characteristics of arrays.